Camping & 4WD

 • Thegoa Lagoon

-Darling River Run 4WD
+Darling River Run 4WD Guide

-It is a question often asked... "do I need a 4WD to travel the Darling River Run?"
+It is a question often asked: "Do I need a 4WD to travel the Darling River Run?"

 While 4WDs are a great way to travel through the outback, the 4WD functionality is certainly not essential when touring along the Darling River Run through Outback NSW.

 Roads on either side of the Darling River are unsealed country roads that are used by locals on a daily basis to get around.
 They are not purpose-built 4WD tracks that many would have you believe.
-In fact, many who live along the Darling don't always drive 4WDs and they survive just fine.
+In fact, many who live along the Darling don't always drive 4WDs, and they survive just fine.

 It is not advisable to drive on closed roads for three main reasons:

-• It is inconsiderate to those who live in the area and rely on the roads
+• It is inconsiderate to those who live in the area and rely on the roads.

-• If caught, the fines are very expensive
+• If caught, the fines are very expensive.

-• If you break down on a closed road, it can be a day or two until anyone comes along, so it is dangerous!
-So, it is safe to do it in a passenger vehicle or SUV, but always drive to the conditions, watch out for wildlife (i.e. slow down) and if in a traditional passenger vehicle, be careful of cattle grids as that can have uneven approaches/departures which can damage lower riding vehicles if travelling too fast.
+So it is safe to do the run in a passenger vehicle or SUV, but always drive to the conditions, watch out for wildlife (i.e. slow down), and if in a traditional passenger vehicle, be careful of cattle grids as they can have uneven approaches and departures which can damage lower-riding vehicles if travelling too fast.

 Regardless of what vehicle you take along the Darling, there are some steadfast rules you should be aware of for any outback/rural/remote travel.